benganellison/rfxcmd-restored-wiki/README.md

 # rfxcmd

 A forked version of https://github.com/ssjoholm/rfxcmd.

-The only change made is the addition of installation instructions to this readme.
+The only change made is the addition of installation instructions to this readme and restored the original docs as wiki pages here.

 All credit for the actual functionality goes to [Sebastian Sjoholm](https://github.com/ssjoholm)

 ## Description